akanksha-ghadage/Uber-Trip-Analysis-PowerBI/README.md

 ---

 ## 📈 Key Insights
-- Peak demand observed between 7–9 AM and 6–9 PM.
+- Peak booking hours fall between 12 PM and 6 PM, indicating strong afternoon travel demand.
-- Cash is the most preferred payment method on weekends.
+- Weekends see the highest ride volume, with Saturday and Sunday dominating bookings.
-- Night trips are longer but less frequent.
+- Uber Pay is the most preferred payment method, used in over two-thirds of all trips.
-- Sedans are most booked in high-density pickup zones.
+- UberX is the most booked vehicle type, showing a strong preference for affordable standard rides.
-- Mondays and Fridays show booking spikes—indicating commuter patterns.
+- Night trips are fewer but cover longer distances, likely due to airport or late-night commutes.

 ---
 ## 💡 Project Impact